mswjs/msw/README.md

 })
 ```

-> **Tip:** Did you know that although the API is called `setupServer`, there are no actual servers established?
-The name is kept for familiarity, and API is designed to resemble operating with an actual server.
+> **Tip:** Did you know that although the API is called `setupServer`, there are no actual servers involved?
+The name is chosen for familiarity, and the API is designed to resemble operating with an actual server.

 ## Awards & Mentions